🇩🇰

 Copenhagen's dedicated vegan scene

-Copenhagen has a substantial number of fully vegan and plant-forward restaurants, ranging from Michelin-adjacent creative cuisine to quick lunch spots and plant-based takes on traditional smørrebrød.
+Copenhagen has dozens of fully vegan restaurants, plus plant-based smørrebrød and quick lunch spots.
 Aarhus has developed a meaningful scene of its own.
-In both cities, searching HappyCow before you go will surface dedicated options within walking distance of almost any neighbourhood.
+In both cities, using HappyCow's "Vegan Only" filter before you go will surface dedicated options in any neighbourhood where every item is safe without needing to ask.

 03